omarkohl/anki-poker-master/docs/usage/hand.md

 Let's say that we think hero should actually have folded preflop.
 This is how we can specify this.
-Note that the rest of the hand will still play out as it did and there are still four study spots.
+Note that the rest of the hand will still play out as it did and there are still five study spots.
 The only thing that has changed is that the question to the answer "What should you do?" on the first `p2 cc` is no longer "cc" (i.e. check) but "Fold since T8o is a weak hand."